2024 Virginia wildfires: Background

-Spring Fire Season
+Spring fire season

 The spring fire season generally runs from February 15 to April 30.
 During this time, vegetation remains dormant and dry from winter, while increasing warmth and strong winds contribute to rapid fire spread.
-Virginia enforces its “4 PM Burning Law”—which prohibits outdoor burning before 4:00 p.m.—throughout this period to reduce ignition risks and capitalize on the cooler, more humid late afternoon conditions.
+Virginia enforces its "4 PM Burning Law"—which prohibits outdoor burning before 4:00 p.m.—throughout this period to reduce ignition risks and capitalize on the cooler, more humid late afternoon conditions.

-Fall Fire Season
+Fall fire season

-The fall fire season typically spans mid-October to late November, when frost-killed undergrowth and fallen leaves serve as highly flammable surface fuels.
+The fall (autumn) fire season typically spans mid-October to late November, when frost-killed undergrowth and fallen leaves serve as highly flammable surface fuels.
 Dry, breezy autumn days further enhance the risk of wildfire ignition and rapid progression.

-Year-Round Risk
+Year-round risk

 Wildfires in Virginia can occur year-round, but are most frequent during these two peak periods.
 The Virginia Department of Forestry (DOF) attributes the majority of wildfires to escaped debris burning, and emphasizes public adherence to safe burning practices and local burn restrictions to prevent human-caused incidents.

 Climate trends are further exacerbating wildfire risk.
-Rising average temperatures and extended periods of low humidity are increasing the frequency of “fire weather” days, especially in northern and western Virginia.
+Rising average temperatures and extended periods of low humidity are increasing the frequency of "fire weather" days, especially in northern and western Virginia.
 These changing conditions are drying fuels more quickly and intensifying both spring and fall fire seasons.

 Summary

-During the 2024 Spring wildfire season between February 15 to April 30, at least 411 wildfires burnt "nearly 20,000 acres", the largest area burned in the last 30 years in that time period, and nearly ten times as much as the 2023 Spring season with 2,174 acres.
+During the 2024 spring wildfire season between February 15 to April 30, at least 411 wildfires burnt "nearly 20,000 acres" [CONVERT], the largest area burned in the last 30 years in that time period, and nearly ten times as much as the 2023 Spring season with 2,174 acres.
 Factors that exacerbated wildfires in 2024 included "extended dry spells and persistent winds".